lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 This page includes the guidelines, resources, and activities for DP0 Delegates.

-**"DP0 delegate"** is the term for the 600 scientists and students who will have accounts in the Rubin Science Platform (RSP) at the Interim Data Facility (IDF; the Google Cloud) during Data Preview 0 (DP0).
+**DP0 delegate** is the term for the 600 scientists and students who will have accounts in the Rubin Science Platform (RSP) at the Interim Data Facility (IDF; the Google Cloud) during Data Preview 0 (DP0).
 This term has been adopted to reflect DP0 participants’ important roles of representing the broad science community as learners, testers, and providers of feedback, and of sharing the benefits of their DP0 participation with their communities as teachers and colleagues.
 Delegates’ DP0-related activities will be supported with resources and infrastructure described on this page.

-| **"Getting Started" Checklist**
+| **Delegate Checklist**
 |   1.
 Review the :ref:`Delegate-Homepage-Guidelines-Expectations` for DP0 participation.
 |   2.
 Get one of the :ref:`Delegate-Homepage-RSP-Accounts` for DP0 delegates.
 |   3.
 Set up your account in the :ref:`Delegate-Homepage-Forum`.
 |   4.
 Attend one of the :ref:`Delegate-Homepage-Kickoff` (or watch a recording).
 |   5.
 Consider attending the :ref:`Delegate-Homepage-DP0-Virtual-Seminars` (optional).
 |   6.
-Learn about :ref:`Delegate-Homepage-Getting-Support` for DP0.
+Learn about the :ref:`Delegate-Homepage-Delegate-Activities` and :ref:`Delegate-Homepage-Getting-Support` for DP0.

 .. _Delegate-Homepage-Guidelines-Expectations:

-Guidelines and expectations
+Guidelines and Expectations
 ===========================

 **Rubin data rights** are required in order to hold an account in the Rubin Science Platform.